saltyrtc/saltyrtc-meta/Protocol.md

 ## Processing Peer-to-Peer Messages

 The following messages are messages that will be exchanged between two SaltyRTC clients (peers).
+A SaltyRTC server has to relay these messages.

-In case a server receives such a message from a client, the incident MUST be treated as a protocol violation error.
+In case a server receives such a message from a client and the destination address is set to the server's address (`0x00`), the incident MUST be treated as a protocol violation error by the server.

 ### Processing a 'token' Message